AzuraCast/azuracast.com/src/content/docs/docs/user-guide/playlists.md

 Let's say you create two playlists named "Commercials" and "Bumpers".
 AzuraCast will automatically insert variables for these playlists inside the station's `liquidsoap.liq` file, with the names being prefixed by "playlist_", with all characters converted to lower case and spaces replaced with underscores.
 For example, the corresponding variable names in this case are "playlist_commercials" and "playlist_bumpers", respectively.

-If you edit a station's profile and you're using Liquidsoap as your AutoDJ software, you will see a section near the bottom of the profile named "Advanced: Custom Configuration".
-This section allows you to input raw code into the `liquidsoap.liq` file that will be used when the AutoDJ runs your station.
+When you're using Liquidsoap as your AutoDJ software, on a station's primary management page under "Broadcasting" in the sidebar you will see a section named "Edit Liquidsoap Configuration".
+This page allows you to input raw code into the `liquidsoap.liq` file that will be used when the AutoDJ runs your station.

 In this case, the following rule was added to the custom configuration to produce the side-by-side playlist result: